HumbertoMartinezBarron/RoboND-Perception-Project/README.md

 This project was great!
 It gave me an awesome overview of how object recognition works!
 This knowledge can be taken as far as I want to make robots that can interact with their environment.

-Thanks for reviewing my project!
-Any tips on how to make the robot detect the glue in the third scene would be really helpful! :)

 Thanks! :)

 ![](https://github.com/HumbertoMartinezBarron/RoboND-Perception-Project/blob/master/imgs/terminator.jpg)